 Reducing Solar Project Risk in a Supply Constraint Market

 The federal solar Investment Tax Credit (ITC) has been driving solar energy technology adoption in the U.S. since it was enacted in 2006.
-The ITC has been modified and extended over the years, and now the phaseout of the program has begun, with the reduction of the 30% credit to 10% by 2022.
+The ITC has been modified and extended over the years, with the most recent extension in December 2020.

 - Physical Work Test: Physical project work of a significant nature must begin either off-site (manufacture of components, support structures, mounting equipment, etc.) or on-site (solar photovoltaic system structure installation, etc.).
 Any work performed by a contractor must be done under contract before physical work begins.

 - Five Percent Safe Harbor: Solar energy property construction has incurred 5% or more of the total cost of the project and continuous effort is made to advance toward completion.

 Solar Project Strategic Considerations

 Even with an extension, time is still of the essence to secure the maximum ITC.
 Utilities should focus on strategically planning solar projects to minimize solar photovoltaic (PV) project risk and maximize project return.